beenishsanjrani/PHAS0067-Cosmology-Project/2_Simulated_True_Dataset/README.md

 This folder includes 3 jupyter notebooks for the simulations in the following cosmologies: flat LCDM, flat wCDM and flat w0waCDM.
+The pipeline recovers the true cosmology.